mdxtoc/qtpi/docs/qtpi_description.md

   * *show*: '\**a* &rarr; *string*

 -- it takes any value and turns it into a string.
-It produces `<qbit>` for a qbit, `<qstate>` for a qstate, to stop computational cheating.
+It produces `"<qbit>"` for a qbit, `"<qstate>"` for a qstate, to stop computational cheating.
 It treats functions, processes and channels similarly opaquely, but for different reasons.

 For qbits there is *qval*